 - Recommended deadlines for submitting the completed applications are as follows:

 - For both full-time M.S. and Ph.D. applications, January 1st for Fall semester admission and August 1st for Spring semester admission.
-Late applications will be reviewed on an ongoing basis until all openings are filled or the admission deadline set by the Graduate School has been met.
+Applications will continue to be reviewed on an ongoing basis until all openings are filled or the admission deadline set by the Graduate School has been met.
 Please find here the important admission deadlines.

 - Part-time Master’s applicants are considered bi-monthly.

 Are GREs required, and what is the required score?
 Is a GRE subject test required for admission?

 - While not mandatory, submitting GRE scores is highly encouraged.
 There are no “cut-off” scores for the GRE examination; the scores are evaluated in the context of your entire application package

 - The GRE subject test is not required by our department.

 Are TOEFL scores required for all international students?